antedotee/assign-unassign-issue-action/README.md

 # Assign/Unassign Issue Action

-A GitHub Action that automates issue assignment and unassignment based on comments (`/assign` and `/unassign` commands) with configurable limits, auto-unassignment, and reminder messages.
+A GitHub Action that handles issue assignments through simple comment commands.
+Comment `/assign` to take on an issue, or `/unassign` to drop it.
+The action enforces limits, sends reminders, and can automatically unassign issues that haven't seen progress.

-## Features
+## What It Does

-- ✅ **Comment-based assignment**: Use `/assign` and `/unassign` commands in issue comments
+- **Comment commands**: Use `/assign` and `/unassign` in issue comments
-- ✅ **Concurrent assignee limit**: Limit how many people can be assigned to an issue (default: 1)
+- **Assignment limits**: Control how many people can work on an issue and how many issues each person can handle
-- ✅ **Per-user assignment limit**: Limit how many issues a user can have assigned (default: 3)
-- ✅ **Auto-unassignment**: Automatically unassign issues after a configurable number of days (default: 7)
+- **Auto-unassignment**: Automatically unassign issues after a set number of days if no PR is created
-- ✅ **Unassigned label protection**: Prevents re-assignment after unassignment (manual or automatic)
-- ✅ **Self-assignment prevention**: Optional toggle to prevent self-assignment
-- ✅ **Unlimited users**: Configure users who don't have assignment limits
-- ✅ **Reminder messages**: Optional automated reminders about days remaining (only sent if no PR exists for the issue)
+- **Smart reminders**: Get notified when deadlines approach (only if no PR exists)
-- ✅ **Custom messages**: Fully customizable success, error, and reminder messages
+- **Assignment detection**: Optionally detect when someone wants to work on an issue and suggest they use `/assign`

-## Usage
+## Quick Start

-### Basic Setup

-Create a workflow file (e.g., `.github/workflows/assign-unassign.yml`):
+### Step 1: Handle Comment Commands

+Create `.github/workflows/assign-unassign.yml`:

 ```yaml
 name: Handle Issue Assignment